 December 21, 2016

 A slow drain in your Edmonton home might not be an immediate concern, but if it goes on for too long the stoppage can build up and cause damage.
 Slow drains in your sink are often the result of issues that can be easily fixed.
 Before a minor clog turns into a major issue, try tackling the problem yourself.
 If you have tried using natural drain cleaners (chemical products are bad for your plumbing system), consider inspecting your p-trap to remove the clog.
 The p-trap is the p-shaped pipe that connects your sink to the wall.
 A p-trap is designed to “trap” sewer gasses from infiltrating your bathroom – as well as catching debris washed down the sink.
 The debris is caught in the p-trap, preventing it from moving deeper into your system where it could cause a clog that is harder to reach.
-The p-trap is designed to be easily removed and is one of the more simple DIY plumbing procedures.

 Though the removal of the pipe is simple enough, it can be a fairly messy procedure.
 Be prepared with the following items: rubber gloves, bucket, towels, small cleaning brush and a wrench.